WHO WE ARE

 Matt Bowers is a music educator with 14 years teaching experience in instrumental and classroom settings.
 He has experience writing for National textbook publications and MUSIC MEMORY.
 He holds a Bachelors of Music Education from Texas State University and a Bachelors of Music with focus on Sound Recording Technology from the world-renowned program at Southwest Texas State University.
 He is an active performer throughout the state of Texas and beyond, performing with such jazz greats as Bill Watrous, David ‘Fathead’ Newman, Ernie Watts, Carmen Bradford, and Butch Miles.
 He also has several performances abroad at the Montreux Jazz Festival, Umbria Jaz Festival, St. Patrick’s Day Parade in Dublin, as well as other performances in Scotland, England, Italy, and Ireland.
 He is the proud parent of Miles (9) and Isla (5).

 Christina Tannert grew up in Austin, TX and currently resides in Seattle, WA.
 She has a Bachelor of Music and Master of Arts in Teaching degrees from Trinity University in San Antonio, TX.
-She is a singer and director in choirs as well as an instrumentalist.
-Christina is a contributing author to the Music Memory curriculum materials, helps to arrange and coordinate our Music Memory Live Program, and also manages marketing and bookkeeping.
-Mrs. Tannert taught in Austin ISD for 6 years and now teaches in Seattle, WA at Seattle Girls' School and Ballard Academy of Music and Dance.
+She is a singer and director of choirs as well as an instrumentalist.
+Christina is a contributing author to the Music Memory curriculum materials, helps to arrange and coordinate our Music Memory Live Program, and also manages marketing.
+Ms. Tannert taught in Austin ISD for 6 years and now teaches in Seattle, WA at Seattle Girls' School and Ballard Academy of Music and Dance.
 She enjoys playing board games and blues dancing.

 Miriam Palomo was born in El Salvador and relocated to Austin, Texas in 1991.
 She holds a